vvi2/quartet-ml/README.md

 ```

 **Note:** the Homebrew `iqtree3` bottle (both Intel and native arm64 builds)
-hangs indefinitely on AliSim on macOS 14.3.1/arm64 as of 2026-08 — the
+hangs indefinitely on AliSim on macOS 14.3.1/arm64 as of 2026-08.
+The
-process enters an unkillable uninterruptible-wait state.
+process enters an uninterruptible-wait state.
 The bioconda build
 (3.1.3) does not have this problem and is what's actually used here.

 Any code that shells out to `iqtree3` (`quartet_ml/simulate/`,
 `quartet_ml/baselines/`, and anything that calls into them, e.g.
 `evaluate_iqtree.py`) needs that binary on `PATH`. **Don't**
-`conda activate quartet-ml` to get it — that env only has `iqtree` installed,
+`conda activate quartet-ml` to get it.
+That env only has `iqtree` installed,
 not this project's Python dependencies, so it would swap away your `.venv`'s
 packages.
 Instead, with `.venv` already activated, append the conda env's
 `bin` directory to `PATH`: